from a sandwich to pasta

 My darling daughter, Marissa, requested I post some yummy and easy sides.
 How about an outline – sort of a guide on how to make quick improvisational sides anytime you want?
 I made this dish with what I had on hand in my produce drawers.
 You begin by gathering your hard vegetables together; such as onion, carrots, celery, bell peppers, fennel, parsnips, squash, etc. Clean and chop.

 Here, I am adding them to some brown rice as a side.
 Instead of the rice, mix it up by serving on top of couscous or quinoa.
-Also pictured at the bottom, I’ve chilled the rice and veggie mixture, formed it into a patties (mix in a tablespoon or two of sour cream, mayonnaise, beaten egg, crème fraîche, or soft cream cheese to help bind the mixture, if needed).
-Bread the patty with a mixture of Parmesan cheese and panko, chill the breaded rice cakes for a couple hours, then cook in a little olive oil, to brown and crisp them, and serve on their own or with a little bit of hot marinara sauce.
+Also pictured at the bottom, I’ve chilled the rice and veggie mixture, and formed it into patties (mix in a tablespoon or two of sour cream, mayonnaise, beaten egg, crème fraîche, or soft cream cheese to help bind the mixture, if needed).
+Bread the patty with a mixture of Parmesan cheese and panko, chill the breaded rice cakes for a couple of hours, then cook in a little olive oil, to brown and crisp them, and serve on their own or with a bit of hot marinara sauce.
 Versatile, right?

 January 24, 2010 3 Comments